paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-023-farm-credit-system.md

 Subsec. (d)(1)(D), (E).
 Pub.
 L. 102–552, § 305(2), redesignated subpar.
 (E) as (D) and struck out former subpar.
 (D) which read as follows: “(D) Special rule.—For purposes of determining the average loan volume of Farm Credit Banks, loan volume shall consist of loans made by such banks with the exception of loans made to associations.”

 Subsec. (d)(3)(A).
 Pub.
-L. 102–552, § 306(1)(A), inserted heading and struck out former heading “Interest”, in cl. (i), inserted “on the payment of principal or interest due under subparagraphs (B) and (C) of [section 2278a–9(e)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section2278a–9/e/3&num=0&edition=prelim), on the payment of principal due under paragraph (1)(C), or on the payment of an assessment due under subsection (c)(5)(B) of this section,”, struck out “of the interest” after “the amount” in two places, and substituted “bank” for “institution” wherever appearing, in cl. (ii), struck out “of interest” after “the full amount”, and substituted “defaulting bank” for “defaulting institution” and “any uncollected amount” for “such uncollected interest”, and in cl. (iii), substituted “allocated to other System banks in accordance with the allocation mechanism applicable under this chapter to the particular defaulted obligation.” for “added to the amount of interest due from remaining System institutions, under subsection (c) of this section, and each remaining System institution, subject to the special rule provided in subsection (c)(2)(D) of this section, shall pay to the Trust Fund a proportion of the uncollected interest equal to—
+L. 102–552, § 306(1)(A), inserted heading and struck out former heading “Interest”, in cl. (i), inserted “on the payment of principal or interest due under subparagraphs (B) and (C) of [section 2278a–9(e)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section2278a–9/e/3&num=0&edition=prelim), on the payment of principal due under paragraph (1)(C), or on the payment of an assessment due under subsection (c)(5)(B),”, struck out “of the interest” after “the amount” in two places, and substituted “bank” for “institution” wherever appearing, in cl. (ii), struck out “of interest” after “the full amount”, and substituted “defaulting bank” for “defaulting institution” and “any uncollected amount” for “such uncollected interest”, and in cl. (iii), substituted “allocated to other System banks in accordance with the allocation mechanism applicable under this chapter to the particular defaulted obligation.” for “added to the amount of interest due from remaining System institutions, under subsection (c), and each remaining System institution, subject to the special rule provided in subsection (c)(2)(D), shall pay to the Trust Fund a proportion of the uncollected interest equal to—

 “(I) the amount of the performing loan volume of the institution (based on the average loan volume for the preceding year); divided by